-South Australia has a unique mix of renewable energy resources that is as extensive as any in the world.
+South Australia has a mix of renewable energy resources that is as extensive as any in the world.

 Only a fraction of our renewable energy resources has been accessed and is in use, so there is significant potential for further development.